maxlanceund/equal-system/papers/information_projection_framework-en.md

 This paper proposes an information-theoretic framework to unify the description of information loss in macroscopic descriptions, the growth of quantum entanglement, the emergence of thermodynamic relations, and the generation of geometric structure from entanglement.
 The core of the framework is **non-injective projection**: the composite map g ∘ f: Ω → M′ is not injective, leading to incomplete macroscopic descriptions.

-Through **eight independent numerical experiments**, this paper verifies the qualitative features of the framework across multiple physical systems:
+Through **nine independent numerical experiments**, this paper verifies the qualitative features of the framework across multiple physical systems:

 **First, the scaling law of the information loss rate D_f.** In the 2D Ising model, D_f monotonically approaches 1 as the system grows.